liuyuwei169/salary_survey/README.md

 How would you describe your current happiness level?
 * Not happy to happy, 4 levels

+How often do you attend MDS career events?
+*

 ### Plan of Attack

 EDA